ksopyla/pytorch-course/README.md

 │   ├── 04-transformers/           # Transformer architecture (5 lessons)
 │   ├── 05-advanced-pytorch/       # Advanced techniques (5 lessons)
 │   ├── 06-huggingface-transformers/ # Real-world applications (2 lessons)
+│   ├── pytorch-course-structure.md # 📋 Complete curriculum & lesson descriptions
 │   └── assets/                    # Images, CSS, and other resources
 ├── mkdocs.yml                     # Website configuration
 ├── pyproject.toml                 # Dependencies managed with Poetry
 └── README.md                      # You are here! 🎯
 ```

-**40+ Interactive Jupyter Notebooks** • **Production-Ready Code** • **Comprehensive Examples**
+**2 Complete Lessons + 4 In Development** • **Production-Ready Code** • **Comprehensive Examples**

 ---

-## 🌟 What Students Are Saying
+## 🌟 What Early Learners Are Saying

-> *"Finally!
-A PyTorch course that explains the 'why' behind every operation.
-Professor Torchenstein's approach makes complex concepts click."*

-> *"The progression from simple examples to real Transformer dimensions is brilliant.
-I can actually read research papers now!"*

-> *"Einsum used to scare me.
-Now I use it to impress my colleagues.
-Thanks, Professor!"*
+> *"Just finished the first tensor lesson - the progression from basic concepts to real-world multi-head attention examples is incredible.
+This is exactly what I needed to understand how transformers actually work!"*

+> *"Professor Torchenstein's 'tensor surgery' lesson taught me more about PyTorch manipulation in 20 minutes than other tutorials did in hours.
+The real-world examples like RGB channel separation are brilliant!"*

+> *"The course shows actual production code patterns, not just toy examples.
+The CLIP-style fusion exercise was a game-changer for understanding multimodal AI."*

 ---